 - 3.1.
-Concept of Curriculum, syllabus and the difference between the two pedagogical demands at different stages of school. - 3.2.
-Interface between knowledge, subjects, curriculum, textbooks and linguistic background of learners.
+Concept of Curriculum, Syllabus and the difference between the two pedagogical demands at different stages of school - 3.2.
+Critical examination of the role of ICT in effective curriculum transaction and evaluation

 The student-teacher may undertake any one of the following activities: